KYVENetwork/kyve-dlt/.github/Readme.md

 |---------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|
 | **sync**                        | Starts an incremental sync based on a start bundle ID - first bundle of the pool by default.
 The sync runs until all bundles are loaded into the destination.
 When executing `dlt sync` again, it checks the latest loaded bundle ID in order to incrementally extend the existing dataset. | Generally recommended to sync a whole pool dataset into a destination.
 Can be used with a cronjob to keep the dataset in the destination updated. |
 | **partial-sync**                | Starts a partial sync from a start to an end bundle ID.
 Doesn't check the destination for already loaded bundles or duplicates.                                                                                                                                                             | Recommended to sync a specified range of bundles or to back-fill an existing dataset.                                                             |

-### Config
-The **dlt** config is used to define the source and the destination.
-With the first executed command, a default config is created under `path-to/kyve-dlt/.kyve-dlt/config.yml`, which includes some example values and explanations.
-After specifying the KYVE source and the BigQuery or Postgres credentials, a sync can be started.

-For each sync process, a connection consisting of a source and a destination is required that can be defined in the config.

 ### `sync`
 **Usage:**